ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

     - Use column names for *Field name* values.
     - Use *unique="true"* for the fields that contain unique values (Social Security numbers, identification numbers, etc.); otherwise, use *unique="false"*.
-    - Use *searchable="true"* for the fields that should be searchable.
-No more than five fields per database should be searchable.
+    - Use *searchable="true"* for the fields that you want to be searchable.
+Do not specify more than five fields per database to be searchable.
 All the rest should have *searchable="false"*.

-    As an example, the following .xml file defines the schema for a patient records database.
-Here, we specified five fields as searchable for EDM-based classification: *PatientID*, *MRN*, *SSN*, *Phone*, and *DOB*.
+    As an example, the following .xml file defines the schema for a patient records database, with five fields specified as searchable: *PatientID*, *MRN*, *SSN*, *Phone*, and *DOB*.

     (You can copy our example and modify it for your use.)